Cloud-Jas/DurableMultiAgents/README.md

 	```bash
 	az cosmosdb sql role assignment create --resource-group $resourceGroupName --account-name $cosmosName --role-definition-id "00000000-0000-0000-0000-000000000002" --principal-id "<your-principal-id>" --scope "/"
 	```
-- Replace the `principal-id` with the managed identity id you have created for the Azure Functions or the logged in user if running locally.
+- Replace the `principal-id` with the managed identity id you have created for the Azure Functions or the Azure AD application's ObjectId if running locally.

 # Data Flow